cvc5/cvc5/test/regress/README.md

 % COMMAND-LINE: --incremental
 ```

-Sometimes, the expected output or error output may need preprocessing.
-This is
+Sometimes, the expected output or error output may need some processing.
+This
-done with the `SCRUBBER` and `ERROR-SCRUBBER` directives:
+is done with the `SCRUBBER` and `ERROR-SCRUBBER` directives.
+The command
+specified by the `SCRUBBER`/`ERROR-SCRUBBER` directive is applied to the output
+before the the output is matched against the `EXPECT`/`EXPECT-ERROR`
+directives.
+For example:

 ```
-; SCRUBBER: sed -e 's/The fact in question: .*$/The fact in question: TERM/'
+; SCRUBBER: sed -e 's/The fact in question: .*$/The fact in question: TERM/' -e 's/in a linear logic: .*$/in a linear logic: TERM/'
+; EXPECT: (error "A non-linear fact was asserted to arithmetic in a linear logic.
+; EXPECT: The fact in question: TERM
+; EXPECT: ")
 ```

+The `SCRUBBER` directive in this example replaces the actual term by a fixed
+string `TERM` to make the regression test robust to the actual term printed
+(e.g. there could be multiple non-linear facts and it is ok if any of them is
+printed).

 Sometimes it is useful to keep the directives separate.
 You can separate the
 benchmark from the output expectations by putting the benchmark in `<benchmark
 file>.smt` and the directives in `<benchmark file>.smt.expect`, which is looked
 for by the regression script.
+Note that `*.expect` files should be added to the
+`EXTRA_DIST` variable in [Makefile.am](Makefile.am).